sheecegardezi/Compute_GeoElectric_Fields/README.md

 N2) The current version is parallelised when computing SECS but only one CPU is selected.
 User should modify this in "SECS_interpolation.py" depending on the computing possibilities.

 N3) The provided code contains geoelectric and geomagnetic time series, so it can be tested.
 With the current set up (only having to modify the main path), results after executing EM_modelling.py and EM_plotting.py should be similar to Figures 1 and 2.
 Additional time series fo the same sites can be accessed from INTERMAGNET (www.intermagnet.org), Rosse observatory (http://www.rosseobservatory.ie/data), and the British Geological Survey (BGS)  http://www.geomag.bgs.ac.uk/data_service/space_weather/geoelectric.html).

+N4) Update: The codes can now read j. and edi. files, and they detect the type of file automatically.
+If ".j" and ".edi" files are available it uses ".edi".

 -------------------------------------------------------------------------------
 # Figures